maf-kakimoto/lib/README.md

+# Library

+## Outline

+- These scripts are common.
-This software is released under the MIT License, see LICENSE.txt
+- They are released under the MIT License, see LICENSE.txt

-# lib

-汎用的なスクリプトです。